 Survey and Geotechnical Analysis

-In Q1-Q2 2023, we surveyed the initial phase of the RPS Project’s pipeline route and storage sites, including geotechnical borings for a pipeline crossing of the Mississippi River to connect CO2 sources in Geismar to our storage site.
+In Q1-Q2 2023, we surveyed the initial phase of the RPS Project’s pipeline route and storage sites, including geotechnical borings for a pipeline crossing of the Mississippi River to connect CO2 sources in Geismar to our storage site (purple line on map).

 Joint Permit Application

-In Q2 2023, we submitted a Joint Permit Application to the U.S. Army Corp of Engineers and LDNR, Office of Coastal Management.
+In Q2 2023, we submitted a Joint Permit Application to the U.S. Army Corp of Engineers and C&E, Office of Coastal Management.

-In Q3 2024, we received the permit for the pipeline connecting the storage site to Geismar.
+In Q3 2024, we received the permit for the pipeline connecting the storage site to Geismar (purple line on map).

 DOE CarbonSAFE Grant

 In September 2024, the U.S. Department of Energy awarded the River Parish Sequestration Project with $32.2 million in grant funding under the Carbon Storage Assurance Facility Enterprise (CarbonSAFE) Program.
-The grant funding will support site characterization activities and will help advance and de-risk project development to enable commercialization and commercial operations.
+The grant funding has supported site characterization activities to help advance and de-risk project development and enable commercialization.

 Community Benefits Plan & Community Engagement